cpp11nullptr/lsignal/README.md

-# lsignal: C++ implementation of signal and slot system.
+# lsignal: C++ signal/slot system.

-lsignal (or lightweight signal) is a very little and fast C++ implementation of signal and slot system which is based on modern C++11 code.
-For performance reasons it's a thread unsafe implementation without any synchronization primitives and lock-free algorithms.
+lsignal (or lightweight signal) is a very little and fast C++ thread-safe implementation of signal and slot system which is based on modern C++11 code.

 ### Requirements